Funding source: Newton Fund under the responsibility of the Department for Business, Energy and Industrial Strategy (BEIS).

 NG170147 One Year £7,711.20

-The World Health Organization recommends exclusive breastfeeding for infants up to 6 months of age.
-However, there may be mothers who are too ill or unable to provide for their infants.
-In this case, donor human milk is the best alternative.
-However, when viewed from the Islamic lens, the milk donor is considered to be maternally related to the baby and marriage between the individuals are prohibited.
-If both the recipient and human milk donor are unknown to each other, there may be a mix-up in the bloodline.
+The World Health Organisation recommends exclusive breastfeeding for infants up to 6 months of age.
+However, there may be mothers who are too ill or unable to provide their own breast milk to their infants.
+In cases like this, donor human milk is the best alternative.
+However, according to the Islamic tradition especially from the majority Sunni school of thought, babies who receive breast milk from the donor mother are considered to be her milk babies.
+This has implications in terms of marriage between the milk siblings, as they are prohibited from marrying each other since they are maternally related.
 In order for the human milk bank or donation system to be effective whilst taking religious sensitivity into consideration, both donors and recipients should be made known to each other.
-Thus the aim of this project is to explore the knowledge and views of Malaysian women towards milk banking and to propose practical solutions via drafting and pilot-testing of appropriate Standard Operating Procedures and ethical codes in selected neonatal units.
-This will be a positive step towards the establishment of a traceable human milk bank or donation system in Malaysia.
+Thus, the aim of this project is to explore the knowledge and views of Malaysian mothers towards milk banking and to propose practical solutions via drafting appropriate Standard Operating Procedures and ethical codes at a selected neonatal intensive care unit, which will be a positive step towards the establishment of a traceable human milk bank or donation system in Malaysia.

 Professor Azlina Azman, Universiti Sains Malaysia

 Professor Johnathan Parker, Bournemouth University